BiAPoL/guanine-crystal-analysis/README.md

 the coverage at least stays the same before you submit a pull request.

 ## Acknowledgements
-This project was done in collaboration with the [Rita Mateus Laboratory](https://www.ritamateus.com/) and was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence "Physics of Life" of TU Dresden.
+This project was done in collaboration with the [Rita Mateus Laboratory](https://www.ritamateus.com/).
+The images shown in the documentation and in the demo jupyter notebooks were acquired there.
+This project was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence "Physics of Life" of TU Dresden.
 This project has been made possible in part by grant number [2021-240341 (Napari plugin accelerator grant)](https://chanzuckerberg.com/science/programs-resources/imaging/napari/improving-image-processing/) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.